-- 1. develop websites for various display devices. - 2. develop websites that incorporate current primary and secondary navigation features. - develop websites that comply with industry standards and guidelines for content accessibility. - 4. develop front-end (Browser-side) applications using current tools for data collection and retrieval over the Web. - 5. upgrade existing websites. - 6. develop software to meet written requirements.
+- 1. develop websites for various display devices. - develop websites that incorporate current primary and secondary navigation features. - develop websites that comply with industry standards and guidelines for content accessibility.

+- 4. develop front-end (Browser-side) applications using current tools for data collection and retrieval over the Web. - 5. upgrade existing websites. - 6. develop software to meet written requirements.

 Code Title Credit Hours

-Required Cours ses
+Program Requi irements

 IS 139 Web Publishing 3

 IS 153 C# Programming I 4

 or IS 187 Java Programming I

 IS 265 Web Scripting Technologies 3

 IS 142 Web Development 3

 IS 141 Graphics for the Web 3

 IS 253 C# Programming II 4

 or IS 287 Java Programming II

-Total Credit Ho urs 20
+Total Credit He nike 20